pulumi/docs/content/blog/enforcing-different-kinds-of-policies-for-cloud-resources/index.md

         // Then, check the buckets for violations. for (const bucket of buckets) {
-            // Skip any buckets that haven't yet been provisioned (i.e. during previews). if (!bucket.id) {
+            // Skip any buckets not provisioned (i.e., during previews). if (!bucket.id) {
                 continue;
             }